2018–2021 Southern African drought

-The 2018–2021 Southern Africa drought is an ongoing period of drought taking place in Southern Africa.
-The drought began in late October 2018, and is negatively affecting food security in the region.
-As of mid-August 2019, the drought is classified as a level 2 Red-Class event by the Global Disaster Alert and Coordination System.
+The 2018–2021 Southern Africa drought was a period of drought that took place in Southern Africa.
+The drought began in late October 2018, and negatively affected food security in the region.
+In mid-August 2019, the drought was classified as a level 2 Red-Class event by the Global Disaster Alert and Coordination System.
 The alert level was reduced to the Orange-1.7 by 12 December 2019, as the new wet season had started.
 In September 2020, the drought was classified as a level 2 Red-Class event.
 The drought continued into early 2021.
 Beginning in October 2021, South Africa experienced above average rainfall and reservoirs refilled by early 2022.

 Description

 Background

 As a region, Southern Africa has historically been at high risk of droughts; a probability due to several meteorological and sociological factors.

 The Southern African climate is affected by strong seasonal rainfall patterns; the majority of the region's annual rainfall is deposited by storms from early November to March, forming what is considered Southern Africa's wet season.
 The wet months of rainfall saturate the region's soil, providing moisture that persists for the drier months of the year.
 While this cycle is normally reliable, anomalies in the climate—such as El Niño events—disrupt the region's annual level of rainfall; this, in turn, causes the decline of the region's plant life, the lowering of water levels in bodies of water and a loss of moisture from the soil, with the latter effect causing a drought.

 As noted by sources, Southern Africa's low level of economic development and reliance on agriculture—namely cereal crops and livestock—leave the region highly susceptible to droughts.
 Though variations exist, the region's farmers tend to plant their next crop in late October—this sowing is timed with the expected rains that begin to arrive in November.
 The next five-six months are considered the "lean" season, during which time stockpiled food is consumed while the concurrent "wet" season rains nourish the next year's crops.
 However, if the usual rains are disrupted by a weather anomaly, planting is delayed until November or early December, resulting in a longer "lean" season before crops can be harvested.
 If the region's weather patterns are disrupted enough to cause drought, the lack of rainfall and eventual loss of moisture from soil often results in a noteworthy decline in Southern Africa's agricultural production; the resulting detrimental economic conditions lead to social unrest and a decline in the level of regional food security.

 Periods of drought effect Southern Africa's various biomes and wildlife, while reduced water levels in rivers can cause hydroelectric dams to operate at reduced capacity.
 El Niño events in Southern Africa also increase the likelihood of African armyworm outbreaks, further decreasing the region's agricultural output.